askmecodes/deep-learning/README.md

 - What is parameter sharing and local connectivity in CNN?
 - What is drop out in CNN?
 - How do you set drop out with hyper-parameter setting in CNN?
+- Where can I dropout of CNN?
+- What Is the Difference Between Epoch, Batch, and Iteration in Deep Learning?
+- What is auto-encoder?

+### Transfer Learning
+- What is transfer learning?
+- Describe some established transfer learning network.
+- Describe VGG net in detail for number of layers and parameters involved
+- What is the difference between AlexNet, VGGNet, ResNet, and Inception?